Virginia Gentlemen: Concerts

-The Virginia Gentlemen annually perform four concerts throughout the year, typically in Old Cabell Hall.
+The Virginia Gentlemen annually perform three concerts throughout the year, typically in Old Cabell Hall.
 The first of these concerts is the Family Weekend Concert held as part of the events organized for the University's Family Weekend in the middle of the Fall semester.
-The second is the Holiday Concert held in conjunction with the Virginia Sil'hooettes in December.
-The third of these is the Winter Classic held in February, which at times has also been held in conjunction with the Hullabahoos and the Academical Village People.
-The fourth concert of the year is the Spring Concert, held in April.
-The proceeds from the Holiday Concert and, in recent years, the Winter Classic, are annually donated to charity.
+The second is the Holiday Concert held in conjunction with the Virginia Sil'hooettes in December, of which the proceeds are annually donated to charity.
+The third concert of the year is the Spring Concert, held in April.

 The VGs also perform annually at the Annual Christmas Concert of the Virginia Glee Club in honor of the two groups' long-standing relationship.
 Traditionally, when the Glee Club performs "The Twelve Days of Christmas," the eighth day is sung by the VGs, an homage to the original octet which formed out of the Glee Club.

 At the White House

 The group has received requests to perform in several prestigious venues, including the White House, at which the group performed in 1991 for George H. W. Bush, in 2008 for George W. Bush, and in 2011, 2012, and 2013 for Barack Obama, including for the 2013 Presidential Inauguration.